annaharri89/stitchCounter/README.md

 TODO: hotfix/text-input
-/* TODO remove cursor from edittext after input */
-/* TODO: keyboard pops open after new project is created on large devices. look into removing focus from project name edittext*/
-/TODO: what if they dismiss the keyboard without hitting the done button.
+/* TODO remove cursor from edittext after input */ /TODO: what if they dismiss the keyboard without hitting the done button.
 Look into other IME_ACTIONs
  //TODO: look into issue: when leaving the activity by tapping the greyed out area (going to the main activity) the keyboard remains open